The Day I Got Lost (...And Found the Blueprint for Building Community)

 We’ve made real changes based on those conversations.

+There’s one board in that room that I always stop at.
 It’s a simple image of a minimal Corten steel spa front desk, with a big word on it:

 Strøm

-Here’s something that still gives me chills:
+Even now, there’s something that gives me chills:

+As we build Alchemy Springs, I think about that experience often.
+We’re not really building a spa.
 We’re building a place where moments like that have a chance to happen again.
+Where someone walks in stressed and walks out lighter.

+Where strangers become friends.
+Where friends become closer.
 Where someone remembers what it feels like to slow down.

 Where connection feels natural again.